cesareb704/BGlorebook0101/companions/minsc.md

 Alignment: Chaotic Good (heroic impulses, simple morality, charges headfirst)

-Numbers: Minsc remembers a man wearing a large hat with 13 written on it jumping into the ocean.
+Numbers: Minsc remembers a man wearing a large hat with 13 (thirteen) written on it jumping into the ocean.